kkkdb/Do-it/README.md

-#A little game called little bee
+Some little game written in javascript